 Last Updated: Mar 9, 2017

-This resolution was introduced on March 9, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on March 9, 2017, in a previous session of Congress, but it did not receive a vote.

 Mar 9, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S.J.Res.
 37 (115th) was a joint resolution in the United States Congress.